Health fears turn from injury to disease as Indonesia quake toll rises above 2,000

-PALU, Indonesia (Reuters) - Health workers in Indonesia are struggling to care for tens of thousands of people displaced by an earthquake and tsunami, with a lack of shelter and clean water among major problems as the focus turns from injury to disease.
+PALU, Indonesia, Oct 9 (Reuters) - Health workers in Indonesia are struggling to care for tens of thousands of people displaced by an earthquake and tsunami, with a lack of shelter and clean water among major problems as the focus turns from injury to disease.

 The official death toll from a 7.5 magnitude earthquake and tsunami on Sept.
 28 has risen to 2,010, with most of the fatalities in Palu, a small coastal city that bore the brunt of the disaster.
 More than 10,000 people were injured.